nasa/cumulus/docs/deployment/README.md

 - **`data_persistence_remote_state_config`**: This object should contain the remote state values that you configured in `data-persistence-tf/terraform.tf`.
 These settings allow `cumulus-tf` to determine the names of the resources created in `data-persistence-tf`.
 - **`key_name` (optional)**: The name of your key pair from [setting up your key pair](#set-up-ec2-key-pair-optional)

+Consider [the sizing of your Cumulus instance](#cumulus-instance-sizing) when configuring your variables.

 #### Configure the Thin Egress App

 The Thin Egress App is used for Cumulus distribution.
 Follow the steps [in the documentation](./thin_egress_app) to configure distribution in your `cumulus-tf` deployment.